felipez3r0/theworkshop/README.md

 ## Using Content
 ### Scenarios: Consequences
- - You use a photo published under copywrite in a school paper
+ - You use a photo published under copyright in a school paper
- - You use a graph published under copywrite in a published article on a blog with ads
+ - You use a graph published under copyright in a published article on a blog with ads
  - You remix someone's code published under CC without recognition.

 # Resources